Circle-Pines-KOA-Williams-Arizona-Family-Fun

 LaPosada entrance

-The crown jewel of Winslow is the LaPosada hotel!
+The crown jewel of Winslow is the LaPosada Hotel!
 This amazing piece of historic architecture is known as the last of The Santa Fe’s great railway hotels.
 It has been beautifully restored and I would love to tell you all of the details of this special place, but I don’t want to spoil your visit.
-The grounds are gorgeous and it’s so relaxing to just walk around and take in all of it’s beauty.
+The grounds are gorgeous and it’s so relaxing to just walk around and take in all of its beauty.

 Read more